Skip to content

 2. Execute-loop and dispatch

-ddx agent execute-loop is DDx’s queue-drain primitive. ddx agent execute-bead is the single-bead primitive.
+ddx agent ddx work is DDx’s queue-drain primitive. ddx agent execute-bead is the single-bead primitive.
 HELIX routing skill may invoke build or run modes that ultimately call these, but the invocation path goes through the agent session, not through a HELIX-owned subprocess.
 DDx owns harness selection, model routing, and session management.

 3. Evidence and metrics